 Today I was thinking of the 1980 album by Talking Heads, Remain in Light.
 In my opinion, it’s their best and most inspired work.
 A visit to the vinyl collection in the basement and a look at the album and liner notes reminded me that Brian Eno, David Byrne and Talking Heads co-wrote the album’s songs.
 Eno also played percussion, bass, keyboards and voice, and arranged the vocals.
-I have to think that Eno had something to do with engineer Rhett Davis and guitarist Adrian Belew being involved in the record, too.
+I have to think that Eno had something to do with engineer Rhett Davies and guitarist Adrian Belew being involved in the record, too.
 (Listening to the album tonight, I can make out Eno’s backing vocals.
 I hadn’t listened for them before, and barely remember him being part of the album though must have known it at some time…)

 I’d mentioned in my post on Wordy Rappinghood how Remain in Light joined David Bowie’s Scary Monsters (and Super Creeps) as essential parts of the soundtrack to my “Vancouver period.”
 As I think more of it, Remain in Light was more prominent as friends had the record and kept playing it at gatherings that seemed to have been put together to celebrate my friend and me having a visit.
 At one point, I got to listen to the album on headphones and heard the wild, rich, aural landscape Eno had helped Talking Heads create.